An Introduction to World-Building

 - What technologies does the government utilize to control the population?

 Have you tried your hand at world-building?
-Which parts do you love and which do you loathe?
-Don't forget to give me a special shout-out if map drawing is your favorite part!
-Happy building!
+What elements of the process do you most enjoy?
+Which do you loathe?
+Give me a special shout-out if map-drawing is your favorite part!